We stand with and for young people.

-We are committed to empowering them because we believe in the power of inspired young people.
+We believe in the power of inspired young people.

 We work with thousands of young people every year, through our camps, youth services, and mentoring programs.